 The school is non-denominational.
 The mixed roll is forty pupils and there are two full-time teachers.
 Classes are accommodated in two classrooms.
 The way the classes are grouped together depends on numbers.
 Presently they are arranged as follows:

-Room 1 - P1, P2, P3 Room 3 - P4, P5, P6 and P7.
+Room 1 - P1, P2, P3, P4 Room 3 - P5, P6 and P7.

-In addition, an Additional Support Needs Teacher visits 1 day per week to give support to various children.
+In addition, an Additional Support Needs Teacher visits fortnightly to give support to various children.

 VISION STATEMENT